-- A new leader may be decided in one of two ways:
+- A new leader may be decided in one of three ways:

 - Appointment by the existing and outgoing leader.

-- Through a majority vote of the existing membership base.
+- If consensus among officers is absent, a vote of the existing membership base.

 - If the leader of the party is unable to continue in their position, a leadership convention is to be held, where any member may nominate any other member, including himself or herself.
 The member will the most votes is declared the newly elected leader.

 - Officers may be removed from office for failure to perform duties or for violation of membership clause.

 - Officers to be voted upon in this regard will be notified of the intention to do so in writing at least one week prior to the meeting at which the vote will be taken.

 - A two-thirds majority of quorum present at a regularly scheduled meeting shall be sufficient for removal from office.